 - If you add an alias with the same name as an emote from a server you're in or an emote pack, the alias will be preferred.

 - If the bot isn't letting you create a sticker, make sure it's an image, under 8MB and isn't called the same thing as an already existing sticker.

 - If the bot isn't posting messages, try

 !help- the bot will tell you of any permission's it's missing.

 By inviting the bot to your server, you agree to allow users to search for emotes in your server and use them in any server the bot is in.

-Want to share Not Quite Nitro along with other bots?
+Want to share NQN along with other bots?
 Click here to add it to a list!